zerotier/docs/docs/faq-rules.md

 ---
 title: Rules FAQ
-description: Rules for common use cases
+description: Network access control and traffic filtering examples
-tags: [rules, faq, examples, platform-specific]
+tags: [rules, faq, examples]
 ---

+*Learn how to configure network access control and traffic filtering.*

 :::info
 Check [the manual](./rules.md) for theory about how rules work.